depressed-pho/OC-PHO-Programs/DESIGN.md

   network cards.

 So minitel was the only choice for applications that require reliability.
-I didn't want my Draconic Generator to destroy the world just because some network packets were lost.
+I didn't want my Draconic Reactor to destroy the world just because some network packets were lost.

 ## Protocol for draconic-energy-monitor